 If you’re experienced with baking muffins, then you probably have things down to a science.
-Those who are fairly new to baking muffins might run into certain issues, though.
+Those who are fairly new to baking them might run into certain issues, though.

 Have you taken a tray of muffins out of the oven only to find that they’re flat?
 Were you expecting fluffy muffins with domed tops, but wound up getting fairly flat muffins instead?